Cats: The mum and daughter living with more than 70 pets

 Karen said that vet fees have increased and the cost of cat food has "nearly doubled" since before the pandemic.

 "Who doesn't want a mini cat?
 But the trouble is with mini cats, they grow.
 Kittens grow.
-And they're seen as a low maintenance animal, but they're not, they're quite complex creatures."
+And they're seen as a low maintenance animal, but they're not, they're quite complex creatures.

-She added: "What I find shocking is that Britain is supposed to be a nation of animal lovers, but the situation is getting worse.
+"What I find shocking is that Britain is supposed to be a nation of animal lovers, but the situation is getting worse."

-"Misconception of cats is that they're not considered as sentient beings and they are.
-They've got very good memories so they remember the abuse, they remember the neglect.
+"They're not considered as sentient beings and they are.
+They've got very good memories so they remember the abuse, they remember the neglect," she said.

-"It's not enjoyable any more, it's got to the stage where it's hard work and sometimes it's a living hell."

 Lauren and Karen regularly go to bed in the early hours of the morning, only to wake up just a few hours later to begin their daily feeding and cleaning routine.

+"It's not enjoyable anymore, it's got to the stage where it's hard work and sometimes it's a living hell," Karen said.

-Lauren, 26, said: "We make sure they all have breakfast and then sometimes we'll do a bit of paperwork but then we'll go round and do the cleaning.
+Lauren, 26, added: "We make sure they all have breakfast and then sometimes we'll do a bit of paperwork but then we'll go round and do the cleaning.

 "If you do that nice and early then you can keep up on it for the rest of the day, but what tends to happen is that, by the time we've finished all the cleaning for the morning, it is two o'clock in the afternoon, so then you go round and do everything again."